 Congress: Abolish the Federal & Military Death Penalty

 Many problems exist with federal, military and state death penalty laws.
 These issues are explored in great detail, here.
 Death Penalty Action believes the death penalty is not necessary to be safe from dangerous offenders or to hold them accountable.
 In an era where support for capital punishment is waning and states are abolishing the punishment, the federal government began an execution spree in July, 2020 with the first federal executions since 2003.
-Three more are scheduled in the coming weeks.
+Four more are scheduled between Dec 11, 2020 and January 15, 2021.

-Please join us in asking congress to take the following steps:
+Please join us in asking members of congress to take the following steps:

 - Speak out against any federal executions which may be scheduled by the Attorney General;

 - Address pervasive and systemic racism in the criminal legal system by ending the federal and military death penalty; Sign on in support of HB 4052, Rep. Pressley's bill to abolish the death penalty.